ShakaMirtskhulava/MessageBus/README.md

 # MessageBus for Microservices

 This repository contains an example of how messaging can be implemented using the **SHAKA.MessageBus** libraries in .NET.
-Below are the libraries used:
+Below are the core libraries used:

 1. [SHAKA.MessageBus](https://github.com/ShakaMirtskhulava/SHAKA.MessageBus)
 2. [SHAKA.MessageBus.IntegrationEventLog](https://github.com/ShakaMirtskhulava/SHAKA.MessageBus.IntegrationEventLog)
 3. [SHAKA.MessageBus.IntegrationEventLog.EF](https://github.com/ShakaMirtskhulava/SHAKA.MessageBus.IntegrationEventLog.EF)
 4. [SHAKA.MessageBus.RabbitMQ](https://github.com/ShakaMirtskhulava/SHAKA.MessageBus.RabbitMQ)

-## Microservice Design Approaches
+## Microservice Design Types

-SHAKA.MessageBus libraries support two types of microservice design:
+SHAKA.MessageBus supports two types of microservice architectures:

-### Type 1: Single Application
-- The app implements Event Publishing, Event Handling, and Business Logic within a single .NET executable project.

-### Type 2: Separate Services
-- Event Publishing, Event Handling, and Business Logic are implemented in separate .NET applications.
+1. **Type 1:** A single .NET application that implements event publishing, handling, and business logic.
+2. **Type 2:** Separate .NET applications for event publishing, event handling, and business logic.

 ---

 ## Implementing Message Handling in a Type 1 Application

-To utilize **SHAKA.MessageBus** libraries for message handling, we need to install the following packages:
+In this setup, all the messaging logic, including publishing and handling, is implemented in a single application.

 ### Required Packages

+We need to install the following NuGet packages:

-1. `SHAKA.MessageBus.IntegrationEventLog.EF`
+- `SHAKA.MessageBus.IntegrationEventLog.EF`
-2. `SHAKA.MessageBus.RabbitMQ`
+- `SHAKA.MessageBus.RabbitMQ`
+- Additional general development packages:
+  - `Microsoft.AspNetCore.OpenApi`
+  - `Microsoft.EntityFrameworkCore.Tools`
+  - `Swashbuckle.AspNetCore`

+### Configuring the Database Context

-Since we are using an EF Core-specific package, we must configure a `DbContext` in the DI container:
+Since we are using EF Core for data access, we need to configure a `DbContext` in the DI container:

 ```csharp
 builder.Services.AddDbContext<AppDbContext>(options =>